-The boulder doesn’t care if it makes it to the top of the hill, and its peals of stony laughter are heard in the form of heat, energy and sound as it tumbles down, taunting us with our failed attempts.
+The boulder could care less if it makes it to the top of the hill.
+Its peals of stony laughter are heard in the form of heat, energy and sound as it tumbles down – taunting us with our failed attempts.

-Sigmund Freud, the famed social scientist of the early 20th century, was famously quoted as saying, “Love and Work…Work and Love…what else is there really?”
+Sigmund Freud, social scientist of the early 20th century, was famously quoted as saying, “love and work…work and love…what else is there really?”
 But the social scientist, contrasting Sir Isaac Newton the physical scientist, utilizes the word “work” in a far different connotation.
 In this respect, work evokes a strong sense of the commitment to the task of living, growing and changing.
-It relates not to the Joules of energy needed to lift a boulder against gravity in a frictionless, weightless environment, but to the desire and gumption that allow us to return again and again to a task which has tumbled a boulder back in to our paths.
+It relates not to the Joules of energy needed to lift a boulder against gravity in a frictionless, weightless environment.
+But to the desire and gumption that allow us to return again and again to a task which has tumbled a boulder back in to our paths.
 This work is of an intangible nature, one that cannot be measured, quantified or stored.
 This work is powerful, and critical to the student of wellness, longevity and health.

-I freely admit that I love the taste of a glazed doughnut.
+I admit that I love the taste of a glazed doughnut.
 I like the texture and the smell.
-I rarely if ever allow myself to dive into a glazed doughnut because I know that it is not good for my health.
+I rarely allow myself to dive into a doughnut, because I know that it’s not good for my health.
 This takes work, desire and focus.
 But this type of work is relatively easy.
-I simply continue walking past the bakery shop, and once the smell has faded, so too has the desire.
+I continue walking past the bakery shop, and once the smell has faded, so has the desire.

 But in the lifelong practice of health, the amount of work required begins to increase.
-My daily work demands focus, energy and a resolute desire to attend to the factors that sustain my health.
+My daily work demands focus, energy and a desire to attend to the factors that sustain my health.
 I exercise virtually daily.
-Yes, there are always a thousand other things to do, and I could easily distract myself with the complexities of life, but I show up to do the work, put on my running or climbing shoes, and do my training.
-Perhaps the most time consuming part of the day, and the one which takes the most focus and work, is the effort surrounding the preparation of food.
+Yes, there are always a thousand other things to do and the distractions can be limitless.
+But I show up, put on my shoes, and do my training.
+Perhaps the most time-consuming part of the day is the effort surrounding meal preparation.
 Rather than “grabbing a bite” at the local joint, I prepare meals.
-This similarly requires work, with frequent trips to the store to maintain a supply of fresh fruits and vegetables, proteins and grains in my pantry and refrigerator.
+This similarly requires work, with frequent trips to the store to maintain fresh fruits, vegetables, proteins and grains in my pantry and refrigerator.
 Preparing the meals takes time and planning, but I can’t imagine applying my work efforts to many things of greater importance than feeding my family with nutritious foods.

-The beauty of it all is that you don’t have to do it alone.
-We are all part of a health revolution, and there is a swelling of support found in our families, our work environment, our friends and our doctors.
-You may have to turn over a few stones until you find the doctor who can function more as an “wellness associate” and less like a technician, but this may be a part of your work.
+You don’t have to do it alone.
+We are all part of a health revolution.
+There is a swelling of support found in our families, our work environment, our friends and our doctors.
+You may have to turn over a few stones until you find the doctor who can function more as a “wellness associate” and less like a technician.
 I recommend looking for a Naturopath or Functional Medicine physician.
 These are the providers who generally have the knowledge, interest and time to help effect these changes.